How we can help you

 Any separation is difficult, but resolving the financial, property and child-related issues raised by international divorce can be particularly complex.
-You might be a expat UK national facing a divorce overseas, or a returned expat whose spouse is still in the other country and wishes to divorce abroad.
+You might be an expat UK national facing a divorce overseas, or a returned expat whose spouse is still in the other country and wishes to divorce abroad.
 You might need to deal with UK-based assets in an international divorce, or be looking to divorce in the UK while living abroad.
-For some people, "forum shopping" to find the most advantageous country in which to divorce may be an option.
-Others may be able to divorce in Scotland even if living overseas.
+For some people, 'forum shopping' to find the most advantageous country in which to divorce may be an option.

 Our experienced international divorce lawyers, who understand the legal and practical issues raised in an expat divorce and have contacts worldwide, can help you navigate these issues and achieve a better and more cost-effective outcome.

 Below are some of our frequently asked questions from expat clients: